laurobeleche/bitgreen-byron/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package vulcoind/vulcoin-qt for Debian-based Linux systems.
-If you compile vulcoind/vulcoin-qt yourself, there are some useful files here.
+This directory contains files used to package byrond/byron-qt for Debian-based Linux systems.
+If you compile byrond/byron-qt yourself, there are some useful files here.

-## vulcoin: URI support ##
+## byron: URI support ##

-vulcoin-qt.desktop  (Gnome / Open Desktop)
+byron-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install vulcoin-qt.desktop
+	sudo desktop-file-install byron-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your vulcoinqt binary to `/usr/bin` and the `../../share/pixmaps/vulcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your byronqt binary to `/usr/bin` and the `../../share/pixmaps/byron128.png` to `/usr/share/pixmaps`

-vulcoin-qt.protocol (KDE)
+byron-qt.protocol (KDE)